ShardulWakade/ECE445L-Lab6/Lab06.md

 1. Your PCB must fit within an enclosure
 2. A larger box will allow for a larger PCB and make layout simpler
-3. Select an enclosure from the following list (these enclosures can be in the ECE445L parts chest):
+3. Select an enclosure from the following list (these enclosures can be found in the ECE445L parts chest):

 | Enclosure     | Manufacturer                  | Datasheet                                                                             |
 |-----------    |-------------------------------|---------------------------------------------------------------------------------------|